Inferring the causal effect of journals on citations: Model and Bayesian inference

 The larger citation rates observed for high-impact journals may correspond to either a higher $\ajlatcitrate_j$ or a higher $\journalcitmult_j$.
 Our priors are relatively conservative with respect to a journal causal effect.
-We have assumed a prior on $\ajlatcitrate_j$ that corresponds to overall distribution citation rates as found by\;\citet{Wang2013}.
+We have assumed a prior on $\ajlatcitrate_j$ that corresponds to overall distribution citation rates as found in earlier work \citep{Wang2013}.
 The prior on $\journalcitmult_j$ is centered around $1$, corresponding to no journal causal effect, but still allows for larger $\journalcitmult_j$.

-We use \texttt{pystan} \texttt{2.19.0} to perform Bayesian inference of the posterior distributions using the no-U-turn sampler.\cite{StanDevelopmentTeam2017} In practice, citations are relatively sparsely distributed throughout time and $c_i(t) = 0$ for most $t$.
+We use \texttt{pystan} \texttt{2.19.0} to perform Bayesian inference of the posterior distributions using the no-U-turn sampler \citep{StanDevelopmentTeam2017}.
+In practice, citations are relatively sparsely distributed throughout time and $c_i(t) = 0$ for most $t$.
 Instead of specifying the probability for each $t$ separately, we can more efficiently specify the probability for only those $t$ for which $c_i(t) > 0$.
 The probability of observing $0$ citations for a duration of $\tau$ is identical to an exponential distribution with the same rate as the Poisson distribution in Eq.~\ref{equ:cit_distribution}.
 More specifically, for a $t_1$ and $t_2$ such that $c_i(t_1) > 0$ and $c_i(t_2) > 0$, the probability of observing $0$ citations for all $t$ between $t_1$ and $t_2$ then equals

 assuming times $t_1$ and $t_2$ do not cross the publication date $T'_i$.
 In they do cross $T'_i$, the time windows $(t_1, T'_i]$ and $(T'_i, t_2)$ should be considered separately.
 To improve the numerical stability of \texttt{pystan}, we use a logarithmic specification of the rate for the Poisson distribution.
 This also necessitates to work with the logarithm of the temporal decay, which has a simple form.
 Finally, we use four chains of $1\,000$ iterations each, using half of the iterations for warmup with a target acceptance rate of $0.98$ (\texttt{adapt\_delta}) and a maximum tree depth of $20$.